-I, , Secretary y to the Board of f Directors of the Monterey Peninsula Water Mana gement District, hereb y certify the forego oing is a full, true ar nd correct copy of an ordinance du ıly adopted on the day of 2008. • Witness my han d and seal of the Board l of Directors this day of 2008. •
+I, Darby Fuerst, Secretary to the Board of Directors of the Monterey Peninsula Water Management District, hereby certify the foregoing is a full, true and correct copy of Ordinance No. 134 duly adopted on the 18th day of August 2008.

-, D arby Fuerst, Secreta ry to the Board
+Darby Fuerst, Secretary to the Board